Dua Lipa (album): Commercial performance

 Dua Lipa was a commercial success.
 It was a sleeper hit, reaching success internationally in 2018.
 In June 2017, Dua Lipa debuted at number five on the UK Albums Chart with first week sales of 16,223 units.
 In its 38th week, the album reached a peak of number three on the chart selling 9,518 units; it was boosted by the singer's appearance at the 2018 Brit Awards.
 Following the October 2018 release of the Complete Edition, the album jumped from number 56 to number nine on the chart with 7,651 units sold.
 In April 2021, the album spent its 200th week on the chart and it has not left it since its debut.
 Of that time, the album spent 179 weeks in the chart's top 40, making it the seventeenth album with the most weeks in the region.
-Dua Lipa was awarded gold certification from the British Phonographic Industry (BPI) in 2017, followed by Platinum in 2018, double platinum in 2020 and triple platinum in 2022.
+Dua Lipa was awarded 4x platinum certification from the British Phonographic Industry (BPI) in 2025.
 As of April 2021, the album has sales figures of 720,505 units in the country.
 On the UK Singles Chart, the album is tied in fifth for an album with the most top-10 singles with six.
 Nine songs on the album have been certified platinum or multi-platinum in the United Kingdom, while three songs have been certified silver.